 Bankruptcy can stop the foreclosure sale once filed.
 The bankruptcy code provides for an automatic stay once the bankruptcy is filed which stops the banks from continuing with the foreclosure sale while the bankruptcy case is pending.
-We can help you save your home from foreclosure by STOPPING THE FORECLOSURE SALE with bankruptcy even though the foreclosure sale has been scheduled.
+We can help you save your home from foreclosure.

 If a person is able to qualify for a Chapter 13 bankruptcy, they may also retain their home.
 A Chapter 13 petition creates a payment plan for the person relieving them of their debts over a period of three to five years.
 The homeowner may include their home loan in this plan, as long as it is financially feasible for them to continue to make payments while also compensating for the missed months of payments.
 Since home loans are secured loans in which the debtor has put up collateral, the payment plan would include the total value.
 This allows the person to not only remain in their home, but also to keep the property they have placed as collateral.
 After completion of the plan, it must be heard and approved by a bankruptcy judge.
 Providing that the appointed third-party trustee ensures that the debtor is following the plan accordingly, the person will continue to reside in their home.